Invest in people, not prisons

 Policymakers have responded and have reduced our prison population by about 40 percent from its peak over a decade ago.
 Still, there is much more we need to do to ensure our communities have the resources they need and that prisons are used only as a last resort.

-The legislature should reject this plan and focus on advancing evidence-driven policy reforms and funding investments that enable our communities to thrive – and take action to improve the conditions facing incarcerated people today.
+As we reimagine the future of our criminal legal system, we need to focus on advancing evidence-driven policy reforms, and funding investments that enable our communities to thrive, and take action to improve the conditions facing incarcerated people today.

 Contact your state senator(s) and representative(s) today and urge them to reject the administration's proposal to expand Vermont's prison system.